benztranwot/doggo-hood/README.md

 - Built with Gatsby as a SSG so it's blazing fast
 - You can filter breeds by tags and also view specific details about a breed
-- All dog breeds information were gather from [Dog Breeds List](https://www.dogbreedslist.info/)
+- All dog breeds information were gathered from [Dog Breeds List](https://www.dogbreedslist.info/)

 ## Preview